Ascend vs LanceDB

 - No commercial support or SLAs

-- Automating data workflows
+- Automating ETL and ELT data pipelines

-- Monitoring cloud data pipelines
+- Monitoring cloud data pipeline costs

 - AI model vector storage and retrieval